imskm/kore-doc/install.md

 minisign -Vm kore-3.0.0.tgz -P RWSxkEDc2y+whfKTmvhqs/YaFmEwblmvar7l6RXMjnu6o9tZW3LC0Hc9
 ```

-If verification is successfull, build it.
+If verification is successful, build it.
 Do not build distributions that
 cannot be verified by the minisign key seen above.

 ```